-- Verify that your flash briefing skill does not emulate a music streaming service.
+- Verify that your Flash Briefing skill and its feeds are different from a music streaming service.

 Customer trust is important to Amazon.
-To protect customer data, your flash briefing skill must meet Amazon's security requirements.
+To protect customer data, make sure your Flash Briefing skill meets Amazon's security requirements:

-Verify that you are using HTTPS where required.
-URLs for content links must use HTTPS, however we recommend that all URLs in your skill use HTTPS.
+Verify that your skill follows HTTPS protocol where required.
+URLs for content links must use HTTPS, but it's a good idea for all URLs in your skill to use secure protocol.

-If you include a URL to appear in the feed when Alexa reads or plays your content, verify that the page content loads when the URL is visited.
-Verify that the page does not redirect to another site, contain malware or viruses, or download a file.
+If you include a URL to appear in the feed when Alexa reads or plays your content, verify that the content loads correctly.
+Make sure the page doesn't redirect the user, contain malware or viruses, or download files.

-Each feed you include in your flash briefing skill must be properly formatted JSON or XML/RSS.
-For format details, see the Flash Briefing Skill API Feed Reference.
+Each feed in your Flash Briefing skill must be formatted in JSON or XML/RSS.
+For details, see the Flash Briefing Skill API Feed Reference.
 Before you submit your skill for certification, check for the following common formatting errors:

-- Verify that your text-to-speech (TTS) content does not contain any special characters such as HTML, XML, SSML tags or nonstandard punctuation.
+- Verify that your text-to-speech (TTS) content contains only standard punctuation.
+Check to make sure that the content has no special characters, such as HTML, XML, or SSML tags.

-- Verify that all required item elements, such as date and unique ID, are present.
+- Verify that your feed items include all required metadata, such as date and unique ID.

-- Verify that the date entries for your feed items accurately reflect the date of the content.
-Older items maybe be ignored by Alexa.
+- Verify that the date entries for your feed items accurately indicate the date of the content.

-- Verify that your JSON or XML is formatted properly with the correct opening and closing brackets, and no extra characters.
+- Verify that your JSON or XML code is formatted properly, with the correct opening and closing brackets and no extra characters.

-Skills that operate as expected are important to Amazon.
-Verify that the description that appears the Alexa app accurately describes the skill and its feeds.
-Perform functional tests of your flash briefing skill to verify that when enabled, Alexa reads or plays the feed as expected.
+Customers expect your skill to function smoothly and consistently.
+Verify that the description of your skill in the Alexa app accurately describes the skill and its content.
+Perform functional tests of your Flash Briefing skill to verify that Alexa reads or plays the feed as expected.

 In the developer console

-- Listen to the error message for your skill by using the arrow button.
-Verify that the error message is understandable and accurately refers to this content skill.
+- Use the arrow button to listen to the error message for your skill.
+Verify that the message is clear and accurate.

-- Listen to the preamble for each feed by using the arrow buttons.
-Verify that the preamble is understandable, starts with "in" or "from", is free from errors, and correctly identifies the feed.
+- Use the arrow buttons to listen to the preamble for each feed.
+Verify that the preamble is clear and error free, starts with "in" or "from," and correctly identifies the feed.

 In the Alexa app

-Access Alexa on your mobile device, fire tablet or on the web at http://alexa.amazon.com, and perform the following tests:
+Access Alexa on your mobile device, on your Fire tablet, or on the web, and perform the following tests.

 View your skill in the list of skills

-- Read the name of the skill.
-Verify that it does not contain errors and reflects the purpose of the skill.
+- Verify that the skill name contains no errors and that it accurately indicates the purpose of the skill.

 - Verify that the description includes a list of all the feeds that your skill offers.

-- Verify that the description identifies the default feed for your skill.
+- Verify that the description identifies the default feed.

-Enable the skill and each feed and ask Alexa for your flash briefing
+Enable each feed and ask Alexa for your Flash Briefing

-- Verify that you hear the correct preamble for each feed.
+- Verify that you hear the right preamble for each feed.

-- Verify that Alexa reads or plays the feed content in the same language that your skill targets.
+- Verify that Alexa reads or plays the feed content in the right language for the skill locale.

-- View the home card for the feed as it plays.
-Verify that the content displayed in the home card is related to the feed content that is playing.
+- Verify that the content displayed in each home card is related to the feed content that's playing.

 For audio feeds

-- If your feed contains multiple items, ask for the next and previous items in the skill language.
-Verify that Alexa moves between items as expected.
+- If your feed contains multiple items, ask for the next and previous items in the skill language, and verify that Alexa moves between items as expected.

-- Verify that the audio for each audio clip is a similar loudness to Alexa's voice.
-For more details, see Normalizing the Loudness of Audio Content.
+- Verify that the audio volume of each clip is similar to the volume of Alexa's speech.
+For details, see Normalizing the Loudness of Audio Content.

-- Visit the links in the home card and verify that they navigate without error to content specific to the current feed or the general website for the content provider.
+- Verify that the URLs in the home card link either to content associated with the current feed or to the content provider's website.
 Links to unrelated content do not meet certification requirements.